rtCamp/ps-analysis-tool-wiki/Cookies-Table.md

 <img width="1200" alt="PSAT Cookie Filtering Access" src="images/cookie-analysis/cookies-table/psat_v1.0.0_cookie_table_filtering_2025_06_30.png">

-Clicking on the funnel icon, allows you to select from all the observed cookies,only those that meet certain criteria; e.g. Functional third-party cookies, which have the `SameSite` attribute set to `None`.
+Clicking on the funnel icon, allows you to select from all the observed cookies, only those that meet certain criteria; e.g. Functional third-party cookies, which have the `SameSite` attribute set to `None`.

 <img width="1200" alt="PSAT Cookie Filters" src="images/cookie-analysis/cookies-table/psat_v1.0.0_cookie_table_filtering_in_action_2025_06_30.png">